saf-dmitry/taskpaper-mode/README.md

 - `C-c .`: Prompt for a date and insert a corresponding time stamp (`taskpaper-read-date-insert-timestamp`).

 The command `C-c >` (`taskpaper-goto-calendar`) goes to the calendar at the current date.
-If point is on a tag with value, interprets the value as date and goes to this date instead.
-With a `C-u` prefix, always goes to the current date.
+If point is on a tag with value, the command interprets it as date and goes to this date instead.
+With a `C-u` prefix, the command always goes to the current date.

 The command `C-c .` (`taskpaper-read-date-insert-timestamp`) prompts for the date & time to insert at point.
 You can enter a date using date & time syntax described below.
 The current interpretation of your input will be displayed live in the minibuffer, right next to your input.
 If you find this distracting, turn the display off with the user option `taskpaper-read-date-display-live`.